Salma-yossef-analytics/student-performance-analysis/README.md

 This project explores whether students’ socioeconomic status has a measurable impact on their academic performance.

-Using the Student Performance dataset, I examined the variable lunch as a proxy for family income:
+Using the Student Performance dataset from kaggle https://www.kaggle.com/datasets/saadaliyaseen/exploring-student-achievement-trends

+I examined the variable lunch as a proxy for family income:

 Free/Reduced lunch → lower-income households